 - Pike & Eel

-Large riverside hotel and restaurant based around an old build dating from the 1700's but with many modern extensions.
-The oak panelled bar and cosy snug with large inglenook fireplace is at the heart of the original building, and an ajoining period room served as a function room and is available for meetings.
+Large riverside hotel and restaurant based around an old building dating from the 1700's but with many modern extensions.
+The old oak-panelled bar with copper bar top and cosy snug with large inglenook fireplace are at the heart of the original building, and an adjoining period room serves as a function room and is available for meetings.
 A lounge next to the bar is divided into a number of intimate areas with sofas.
-The Graden Room Restaurant looks out over the river, and meals are served all day from midday.
+The Garden Room Restaurant looks out over the river.
 A comfortable conservatory is a non-smoking area.
 The hotel offers 13 rooms all en-suite.
-There is a large garden, 17 acres to be precise, and mooring for up to 180 boats with a popular marina.
+There is a large garden, 17 acres to be precise, and mooring for up to 180 boats in a popular marina.

 - Queens Head